 This page contains information about Cadence products presently used at Penn College in both our two-year Electronics and Computer Technology programs (EE, RO) as well as both our four-year degrees, Bachelor of Electronics and Computer Engineering Technology (BEE) and Automation Engineering Technology: Robotics & Automation (AER).

 These degrees are designed to provide individuals with the hands-on skills and knowledge required in electronics engineering technology careers.
 Upon graduation our students often work as members of electronics design teams, support of electronics manufacturing operations, engineering liaisons, and other technical positions.
 These positions often require familiarity and proficiency with modern circuit design and analysis tools.
 To prepare our students for these positions we incorporate the use of Cadence’s Allegro Design Entry CIS (schematic capture tool), Allegro AMS Simulator (PSpice circuit simulator) and introduce Allegro PCB Design XL (circuit board design software) software tools in our curriculum.

 Software Tools for the Engineering Technologist

-In this course students are introduced to Cadence software packages to learn the basics of circuit schematic capture (using Allegro Design Entry CIS) and AC simulation (using Allegro AMS Simulator).
+In these courses students are introduced to Cadence software packages to learn the basics of circuit schematic capture (using Allegro Design Entry CIS) and AC simulation (using Allegro AMS Simulator).
 This introduction will prepare them to successfully use these common industry tools throughout their Penn College degree work and beyond.

 The file linked above is a tutorial written by previous Penn College students to show how to use Allegro AMS Simulator for typical analysis problems.

 In these courses students use Allegro Design Entry CIS and Allegro AMS Simulator to model the AC and transient behavior of typical op amp based linear circuits.
 The models are compared to real world circuit behavior to allow the students to use these industry standard tools in the way that practicing technologists use them in the field.